image

 COVID Vaccine

-Beginning November 2021: Students will need be provide proof of the COVID vaccine for clinical courses.
+Beginning November 2021: Students will need to provide proof of the COVID vaccine for clinical courses.
 For Religious and cultural exemptions, the hospital requires a form to be considered for waiver.
-The individual hospital/facility will review and determine exemption status.
+The individual hospital/facility will review and determine the exemption status.

 Functional Capabilities